 But wait a minute … do cockroaches fly?

-To thoroughly answer ‘can cockroaches fly’, there’s some other questions to ask as well.
+To thoroughly answer ‘can cockroaches fly’, there are some other questions to ask as well.

 1. What is a cockroach?